-The hearing officer will mail a "Notice of Hearing Decision" to the PHA and to the participant on the same day.
+The hearing officer will mail a "Notice of Hearing Decision" to the PHA and to the participant(or request the PHA to directly mail to the participant) on the same day.
 This notice will be sent by first-class mail.
-The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing.
+The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing as applicable.
 A copy of the "Notice of Hearing Decision" will be maintained in the PHA's file.